Conversion Optimization

 ✅ Focus on being exact about the time of attending to customers (for example, if it’s a holiday or outside of working hours, mention that)

-✅ Talk directly to the audience that’s most likely to buy from you or already form the mass of your loyalists
+✅ Talk directly to the audience that’s most likely to buy from you or already forms the mass of your loyalists

-When we looked around, we discovered athletic wear brand Rhoback seems to put all the above into practice—here’s how:
+When we looked around, we discovered sports goods brand Maddleboard seems to put all the above into practice—here’s how:

-Rhoback live chat uses FAQ that is highly targeted to the frequent shopper
+Maddleboard live chat uses FAQ and product manuals that is highly targeted to the frequent shopper

 Social proof isn’t just about how many people have already tried and tested your products—but also how many are looking to put faith in you while they decide.